 stem, for best health enhancing effects.

-Cistanche is best used as an extract for the highest therapeutically potent qualities.
+Cistanche stem is best used as an extract for the highest therapeutically potent qualities.
 These are solutions that have either used hot water or alcohol, and sometimes both, to create a concentrated herbal substance.
-The types we recommend and use come in the form of a liquid, a bulk powder or an encapsulated powder.
+They are available in the form of a liquid, a bulk powder or an encapsulated powder.

 Liquid extracts and powders can be added to hot water, teas,